 No, because collecting statistics consumes resources.
 We only collect statistics if they improve our queries.

 Yes, by including the confidence level: “high confidence”, “medium confidence”, “low confidence”.

-This information is not provided.
+The Optimizer does not provide this information.
 So it is up to us to determine if a column is skewed and then choose the appropriate type of statistic.

 No, the proposed statistics only apply to the SQL query in question